zesty-io/zesty-org/services/manager-ui/settings/instance-meta-tags.md

 ---
-description: Learn how to add instance meta tags to the document head.
+description: Learn how to add instance scoped meta tags to the document head.
 ---

 # Instance Meta Tags

-Instance meta tags are global and are a great place to provide development specific meta information such as viewport, device, character set, etc. These are managed underneath the instance settings.
+Instance scoped meta tags are global and are a great place to provide development specific meta information such as viewport, device, character set, etc. These are managed underneath the instance settings.

 <!-- ## Creating instance meta tags